 Under the standard VAT scheme, you need to calculate how much VAT you have charged on invoices during each quarter, then subtract any VAT you have paid on any services or products you have purchased via the company during the same period.
 The difference is then payable to HMRC.

 Under the Flat Rate VAT scheme, you apply a fixed-rate percentage to your turnover, and pay this amount to HMRC each quarter, rather than working out your precise tax liability in the way described above.
-The scheme was designed to make VAT accounting simpler for smaller firms.

-Although you continue to charge VAT at the standard 20% rate to your clients/customers, the amount you will actually repay to HMRC each quarter varies according to the business sector you are in.
+Although you continue to charge VAT at the standard 20% rate to your clients/customers, the amount you will repay to HMRC each quarter varies according to the business sector you are in.

 For example, many professional service providers, such as accountants, architects, surveyors, and IT contractors/consultants have a percentage of 14.5% (you can read more about the calculation, and what percentages apply to other sectors on the HMRC site here.)

-Significantly, during your first year of registration, you’ll receive a 1% discount on the standard percentage – so IT contractors will pay 13.5% during the first 12 months.
+Significantly, during your first year of registration, you’ll receive a 1% discount on the standard percentage, so IT contractors will pay 13.5% during the first 12 months.

 Is your business eligible?